-Many people don’t know the difference between the cove of a notebook and the inner page; some even confuse both to be the same, but they are not.
+Many people don’t know the difference between the cover of a notebook and the inner page; some even confuse both to be the same, but they are not.
 Here is the difference between a notebook cover and the inner page.

 The design of a notebook cover is a protector and also for aesthetic value.
-You know that notebooks are basically blank pages from the first to the last page, so manufacturers prefer to attach the sheets to attractive covers to protect the sheets.
+You know that notebooks are basically blank pages from the first to the last page, so manufacturers prefer to attach the sheets to attractive covers to protect their sheets.
 So while the cover is a protector, the inner page is designed for functionality.
 Inner pages may or may not have writing lines but are used to document information.

 As we pointed out above, the materials for making notebook covers and inner pages are different.
-While notebooks are made with plastic and cardstock, inner pages are made with different materials because quality varies.
+While notebooks are made with plastic and cardstock, inner pages are made with different materials because the quality varies.
 Some papers are thin while others are thick.
 Papers have different grammage.

 Lastly is the function.
 Covers are not for writing but solely to protect the pages, while the pages are for writing solely.
-This explains why cover materials are much thicker than the sheets.
+This explains why cover materials are much thicker than sheets.

 2. Types of inner page